-SOLUTION TO THE BONUS PROBLEM.
 Charles Lutwidge Dodgson, better known by his pseudonym, Lewis Carroll, wrote the story.
 It is Knot VIII of A Tangled Tale, which ran as a magazine serial in the late 19th century.
 Lewis Carroll is best known nowadays as the author of Alice's Adventures in Wonderland and its sequel, Through the Looking Glass.

-NOTE: The entire text of A Tangled Tale can be found online at, among other locations:
+The entire text of A Tangled Tale can be found online at, among other locations:

-http://euclid.trentu.ca/sb/carroll/tangled/title.html

-SOLUTION TO PROBLEM 1.
+www.trentu.ca/mathematics/sb/carroll/tangled/title.html

+SOLUTIONS.
 Here are Carroll's own solutions to the problems posed in De Omnibus Rebus: